RyanMorehouse/awms/README.md

 # awms
 ALPs Workshop Management System

+Software engineering group project created for the Adventure Learning Programs student organization at UW Madison.

 In order to run the web app, follow these steps:

     1) Download/Clone the repository onto your machine